 The poem begins with the speaker describing the sound of a knocking at his door.
 He goes to open it, and there is no one there.
 There is only the sounds and visions of the night.
-Around him he can hear the sounds of beetles in the wall, a cricket whistling, and the screech-owl singing.
+Around him, he can hear the sounds of beetles in the wall, a cricket whistling, and the screech-owl singing.
 These sounds do not approximate what he has heard and he is left wondering what he just experienced.
-You can read the full poem here.

 Analysis of Some One

 But nought there was a stirring

 This short poem begins with the major dramatic actions, a knocking that “came” on the speaker’s door.
 It is the middle of the night and the speaker has been surprised by this sound.
 He is out in the woods and cannot imagine who it would possibly be.
 One detail that does provide some additional clues to the setting is the description of the door as being “wee, small.”
 It is as if the speaker is making a point to emphasize the size of the door and make sure that the reader does not imagine him in a grand house.
 This is most likely a small cottage or cabin in the woods.

 In the fourth line, the reader comes to their first instance of repetition, a device that is put to effective use in this poem.
 The speaker is absolutely “Sure-sure-sure,” that he heard the sound of knocking.
 This repetition is meant to mimic the sound of knuckles rapping on the wooden door.

 When he opens it, and looks to “left and right,” there is nothing there.
 The only thing that he hears and sees is a “stirring / In the still dark night.”

 In the second half of the poem, the speaker expands upon what he is seeing and tells the reader what there is outside.
 It is not completely empty as he stated in the first half.
 There are a number of sounds coming from the wild outside his door, but none of them could have caused the rapping.